enel-gdh-educational/katacoda-scenarios/version-control/basics/intro.md

 #### Version control, why?

-You have faced the following situation dozens or hundred of times: you are working on a file, a document, a code, a simple text, or a presentation.
-Let us assume the file is:
+You faced the following situation dozens or hundred of times already: you are working on a file, a document, a piece of code, a simple text, or a presentation.
+Let's assume the file is:

 ---